 When opening a multimedia transcript, synchronized scrolling is activated by default.
 This means when you play the multimedia file, the text segment in the transcript between two timestamps is highlighted while the multimedia file is playing – and when you reposition the text cursor, the multimedia document seeks to the associated time.

 Note that positioning will only be as good as your timestamps.
 Most transcripts won't have timestamps that are good enough for word-accurate synchronization.

 If the document does not contain timestamps, ATLAS.ti estimates the synchronization based on the length of the multimedia file and the transcript.
 You can add time stamps for a better synchronization.
 See below for further information on how this is done.

 You see a list of time stamps in the audio or video document pane.
 If you want to see more or less, you can grab the header with your mouse and pull it up or down.

 You can quickly navigate through the document by selecting timestamps from this list, and start playback at the appropriate time by double-clicking.

-To see the timestamps, click on the Edit Timestamps button in the toolbar.
+To see the timestamps, click on the Edit Timestamps button in the Document ribbon.

 The timestamps are indicated by green markers.